SaidAlvarado/LH2-3D-accuracy-experiment/README.md

 ## Getting Started

 ### Requirements
-To run this code, your Python installation must have the following modules installed.
-- Numpy
-- Pandas
-- Matplotlib
-- OpenCV
-from the root of the folder following command to install them
+To install the required modules, run the following command from the root folder.

 `$ pip install -r requirements.txt`